thecodingmachine/tdbm/doc/quickstart.md

 =================

-In this quick start guide, we will see how you can use TDBM to query, read and write data to your database We will assume that you successfully installed TDBM using Mouf, and therefore, that TDBM is connected to your database and that the TDBM DAOs have been generated.
-You can learn more about DAO generation in the
+In this quick start guide, we will see how you can use TDBM to query, read and write data to your database We will assume that you successfully installed TDBM into your favorite framework, and therefore, that TDBM is connected to your database and that the [TDBM DAOs and beans have been generated](generating_daos.md).
-<a href="generating_daos.md">Generating DAOs guide</a>.

 Our playground data model
 -------------------------